 - Our engineers have performed thousands of site inspections and plan reviews and have written a similar amount of loss prevention reports.

 - RLI offers an Impairment Notification Program to all locations contracted for HPR services.

 - Each of our engineers has specialized training to deal with highly challenging occupancies, exposures and hazards.

-- RLI believes proper instruction and training is essential for the plant personnel responsible for fire protection and loss prevention.
+- RLI believes that proper instruction and training are essential for the plant personnel responsible for fire protection and loss prevention.
 We offer several different training seminars that can be customized for your facility or organization.